revbayes/revbayes.github.io/home/compile_osx.md

 ### If you have root

-One option to install them is using homebrew:
+The typical way to install `boost` and `cmake` is to use the homebrew package manager:

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"